CtrlK

 Note (AI-detected path): If triggered via T = ai_strong, E is already identified by AI — Phase 1a confirmation verifies the AI's identification; user may still select Option 2 to redirect to a different expression.

-Analyze Eᵥ to detect applicable gap types, then present full taxonomy assessment for user confirmation.
+Analyze Eᵥ to detect applicable gap types, present full taxonomy assessment as Extension (auto-proceed), then proceed directly to Phase 2 clarification.

 Per Gap Taxonomy above.
 Apply priority order: Coherence → Background → Expression → Precision.
 Emergent gaps must satisfy morphism IntentMisarticulated → ClarifiedIntent; boundary: intent-expression gap (in-scope) vs. goal definition (→ /goal) or execution context (→ /inquire).